New atmospheric river pushes into swamped California - KESQ

 “Some people have nowhere to go, and maybe that’s why there’s still people around,” resident Jorbelit Rincon said Monday.
 “Pretty much they don’t know where to go and don’t have money to provide for themselves.”

-A second breach opened up another 100 feet (30.48 meters) of the levee closer to the Pacific coast, providing a “relief valve” for the floodwaters to recede near the mouth of the river, officials said Monday during a news conference.
+A second breach opened up another 100 feet (30 meters) of the levee closer to the Pacific coast, providing a “relief valve” for the floodwaters to recede near the mouth of the river, officials said at a news conference Monday.

 Built in the late 1940s to provide flood protection, the levee has been a known risk for decades and had several breaches in the 1990s.
 Emergency repairs to a section of the berm were undertaken in January.
 A $400 million rebuild is set to begin in the next few years.

-Along the Southern California coast, evacuation orders were scheduled to take effect at 8 a.m.
-Tuesday in Santa Barbara County for several areas that were burned by wildfires in recent years.
-Burned soil can be water-repellent, increasing the risk of flash floods and flows of debris such as downed trees, according to the National Weather Service.

-Water from the newest storm was likely go over the Pajaro River’s levee — but crews were working to make sure the rupture doesn’t get any larger, said Shaunna Murray of the Monterey County Water Resources Agency.
-Over the weekend, crews had to build access roads to get to the site of the breach, and bring in rocks and boulders to plug the gap.
+Water from the newest storm was likely to go over the Pajaro River’s levee — but crews were working to make sure the rupture doesn’t get any larger, said Shaunna Murray of the Monterey County Water Resources Agency.
+Over the weekend, crews had to build access roads to reach the site of the breach, and bring in rocks and boulders to plug the gap.

 The river separates Santa Cruz and Monterey counties, about 70 miles (110 kilometers) south of San Francisco.
 Several roads were closed including a stretch of coastal Highway 1, a main route between the two counties.